The translation of this document is outdated.

 protection, and the protection of cultural monuments;

-4) other matters provided for in law and Cabinet
+4) other matters provided for in the law and Cabinet

 regulations.

 Section 45.
-Binding regulations in force are binding to
+Binding regulations in force are binding on

 any natural person and legal person in the relevant